Gabès: Climate

 Gabès has a hot arid climate (Köppen climate classification BWh), bordering upon a hot semi-arid climate (BSh), characterised by hot summers and pleasant winters.
 Rainfall is low throughout the year and negligible during the hot summer.

+Culture

+Gabès hosts a variety of cultural events that celebrate both its traditions and contemporary arts.
+One of the city's most notable cultural events is the Gabès Cinéma Fen, an annual film festival that brings together filmmakers, artists, and cinephiles from across the globe.
+This festival is a vibrant platform for showcasing innovative and thought-provoking films, with a particular focus on regional cinema.
+Additionally, Gabès is home to the Bibliothèque régionale de Gabès, a key institution in promoting intellectual and cultural exchange.
+The library offers a wide range of resources and frequently hosts cultural events, workshops, and educational programs for the local community.

 Tourism

-Overview
+Main sights

 Gabès is famous for its traditional Souqs in Jarah; it is known also for its attractive beach and the unusual seaside oasis (Gabès is located on the coast of the Mediterranean).
-The best parts of the beach are in the south of the city (Road to Djerba).
-The best one is the Lemawa or Lemaya beach.
-The government is planning to build a tourist zone there in the coming years.

-Gabès has a unique feature in the world, in this city you find the mountain, the sea, the oasis and the desert.
-The streets of Gabès come alive at night during Ramadan, where sooks (shops) are open on the streets and parties happen almost every day in the night during Ramadan.

 The most visited place in Gabès is the town Matmata.